DBMS NotesPYQs

 CREATE MATERIALIZED VIEW Dept_Stats AS

-SELECT dept, COUNT(*) AS cnt, AVG(gpa) AS avg_gpa
+SELECT dept, COUNT(*) AS num_students, AVG(gpa) AS avg_gpa

 DROP VIEW CS_Students;